 On May 27, 2004 the Company entered into an agreement (the "Sierra Alliance Agreement") with Sierra Peru Pty Ltd. ("Sierra") pursuant to which the Company staked a number of prospects in Peru.
-As at September 30, 2014 the Colquipucro and Ayawilca projects comprise a total of 50 mineral claims in the Province of Daniel Alcides Carrion, Peru.
+As at September 30, 2015 the Colquipucro and Ayawilca projects comprise a total of 53 mineral claims granted or under application in the Province of Daniel Alcides Carrion, Peru.